k1jst/newsm-policy/healthsafety.md

 ## Health Guidelines

 Volunteers and staff must be mentally present and able to concentrate fully on their duties to ensure the safety of everyone at the Museum.
-The Museum also wishes to discourage the spread of communicable disease, particularly to those visiting the museum who may have higher risk factors for contracting a disease due.
-In order to address these concerns, all volunteers and staff are requested to stay home when they are sick or are not feeling well.
+The Museum also wishes to discourage the spread of communicable disease, particularly to those visiting the museum who may have higher risk factors for contracting a disease.
+In order to address these concerns, all volunteers and staff are requested to stay home when they are sick or are not feeling well, and visitors are encouraged to olnly

 ## Supervised Operation of Collection Equipment